Click here for information about the Graduate Occupational Therapy Department

 Students enter the Occupational Therapy program at the graduate level.
-Students with any undergraduate major will be considered for admission to the M.S.O.T. program as long as they have met the program pre-requisites .
 There are several majors at Brenau specifically designed to provide the undergraduate preparation for entry into the M.S.O.T. program.
-Students who take the substantial portion of their undergraduate work at Brenau are given preference in admission if all admission requirements are met.
-Please click on the links below for the information specific to these options.
+Students who take the substantial portion of their undergraduate work at Brenau are given preference in admission.
+Please click on the links below for the information specific to these options .

 Accreditation The entry-level occupational therapy master’s degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA.
 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.